A First-Occupancy Representation for Reinforcement Learning: The First-Occupancy Representation

 \paragraph{Policy evaluation and improvement with the FR} Like the SR, we can quickly perform policy evaluation with the FR.
 Crucially, however, the FR induces the following value function:

 where $r^F: \mathcal S \to \reals$ is a reward function such that $r^F(s_{t+k}) = r(s_{t+k})$ if $s_{t+k} \notin \{s_{t:t+k}\}$ and 0 otherwise.
 In other words, multiplying any reward vector by the FR results in the value function for a corresponding task with \emph{non-Markovian} reward structure in which the agent obtains rewards from states only once.
 This is a very common feature of real-world tasks, such as foraging for food or reaching to a target.
 Accordingly, there is a rich history of studying tasks with this kind of structure, termed \emph{non-Markovian reward decision processes} (NMRDPs; \citep{Bacchus:1996_nmr,Peshkin:2001_externalmem,Littman:2017_nmr_gltl,Gaon:2020_nmr_dfa}).
 Helpfully, all NMRDPs can be converted into an equivalent MDP with an appropriate transformation of the state space \citep{Bacchus:1996_nmr}.
-For example, if reward depends on whether the agent has picked up a particular kind of object and brought it to a specific location, but the native state space does not represent whether the object has been picked up, adding a single bit to the state representation indicating the condition of the object is sufficient to make the problem Markovian \citep{Peshkin:2001_externalmem}.

 Most appproaches in this family attempt to be generalists, \emph{learning} an appropriate state transformation and encoding it using some form of logical calculus or finite state automoton \citep{Bacchus:1996_nmr,Littman:2017_nmr_gltl,Gaon:2020_nmr_dfa}.
 While it would technically be possible to learn or construct the transformation required to account for the non-Markovian nature of $r^F$, it would be exponentially expensive in $|\mathcal S|$, as every path would need to account for the first occupancy of each state along the path.
 That is, $|\mathcal S|$ bits would need to be added to each successive state in the trajectory.
 Crucially, the FR has the added advantage of being task-agnostic, in that for \emph{any} reward function $r$ in a given environment, the FR can immediately perform policy evaluation for the corresponding $r^F$.